Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Hardware-aware implementation of the Matrix-free algorithm

 \subsubsection{GPU Implementation: Evaluation of \texorpdfstring{$\bA^{\left(e\right)}\bU^{\left(i_b,e,t\right)}$}{ Cell Level products}}

-The implementation strategy, including extraction, and assembly, used for the evaluation of $\bV^{\left(t\right)}$ on GPU architectures is enunciated in \cref{alg:vibtgpu}.
+The implementation strategy, including extraction, and assembly, used for the evaluation of $\bV^{\left(t\right)}$ on GPU architectures is described in \cref{alg:vibtgpu}.
+To evaluate the tensor contractions in \cref{eqn:tc3,eqn:tc2,eqn:tc1}, vendor optimized \textit{gemm} libraries (for eg. \textit{cuBLAS}, \textit{hipBLAS}) modules seem to be a natural choice at first glance for GPUs.
+However, the sequential library calls for each tensor contraction requires multiple reads from and writes to the device memory.
+Hence, to avoid such data movement, we design a shared memory gemm implementation on GPUs by taking advantage of kernel fusion, accessing data only once from the device memory.
+This implementation combines the extraction, tensor contractions, and assembly steps in one kernel, performs all the computations inside the fast shared memory to finally write the data back to the device memory.

-For the evaluation of tensor contractions in \cref{eqn:tc3,eqn:tc2,eqn:tc1}, we note that \texttt{cuBLAS dgemm} modules would need multiple reads from and writes to the device memory.
-Hence, to avoid such data movement, we design a \cblue hand-written \cn shared memory implementation which performs better than \texttt{cuBLAS dgemm} modules \cblue (\cref{fig:gpulayoutsdata})\cn.
-The shared memory implementation takes advantage of kernel fusion, combining the extraction, tensor contractions, and assembly steps in one kernel to access data once from device memory and perform computations inside the fast shared memory.
-This reduces excess data movement from device memory.
+In \cref{fig:gpulayoutsdata}, we compare these two strategies, one using \texttt{cuBLAS dgemm} and the other using the shared memory implementation as discussed above.
+We observe speedups of 4x -- 5x for the proposed \emph{Multivector GPU Matrix-Free} (MV GPU Matrix-Free) approach compared to the \texttt{cuBLAS dgemm} approach.

-Unlike the FE-cell level local dense matrices approach in \cref{sec:cellmatrix}, the shared memory kernel does not explicitly construct the cell level multi-vectors \cblue $\bU^{(e,t)}$ and $\bV^{(e,t)}$ \cn in the device memory.
-This helps in reducing memory footprint even further.
-The kernel launch is as follows:
+We discuss the shared memory implementation on GPUs in more detail.
+Unlike matrix-multivector multiplication using the FE-cell level local dense matrices approach (see \cref{sec:cellmatrix}), the shared memory kernel does not explicitly construct the cell level multivectors $\bU^{(e,t)}$ and $\bV^{(e,t)}$ in the device memory.
+This helps to further reduce the memory footprint.
+The kernel launch associated with the shared memory implementation of our MV GPU Matrix-Free approach is as follows:

-The kernel is launched with a 2-D grid of $E_t \times n_b$ thread blocks, each with a 2-D block of $n_{t_x} = b$ threads in the x-direction and $n_{t_y} = \texttt{warpSize}\times\alpha$ threads in the y-direction where \texttt{warpSize} = 32 for NVIDIA GPUs and $\alpha$ is a tunable parameter.
+The kernel is templated with $b$, $n_p$ and $n_q$ and launched with a 2-D grid of $E_t \times n_b$ thread blocks, each with a 2-D block of $n_{t_x} = b$ threads in the x-direction and $n_{t_y} = \texttt{warpSize}\times\alpha$ threads in the y-direction where \texttt{warpSize} = 32 for NVIDIA GPUs and $\alpha$ is a tunable parameter.
 This choice of $n_{t_y}$ ensures that the total number of threads per thread block is a multiple of \texttt{warpSize}.
-The values of $n_{t_x}$ and $n_{t_y}$ for each \texttt{FEOrder} are explained in \cref{sec:sec4}.
+The kernel is also configured with a dynamic shared memory of $\texttt{smem} = 4b{n_q}^3$.